The CEMS year

 Business Project

-• market and competition analysis
+• Market and competition analysis

-• change and process management
+• Change and process management

-• communication and brand management
+• Communication and brand management

-• business and strategy development
+• Business and strategy development

-• commercialisation of innovation
+• Commercialization of innovation

 • Skill seminar